Adding the daily DevCard to your GitHub profile

 🎯

-In this article, we will cover two different ways of showing your reading interests through your GitHub profile: manually adding your DevCard by copying the code and automatically updating DevCard by leveraging GitHub actions.
+In this article, we will cover two different ways of showing your reading interests through your GitHub profile either by manually adding your DevCard by copying the code or automatically updating DevCard by using GitHub actions

-A while ago, we launched dev cards!
+A while ago, we launched daily.dev DevCards!
 A fantastic concept where you can show off how many articles you read, your favorite publications, and show off your rank!

 However, this article takes your DevCard to the next level by adding it to your GitHub profile!

 He added this card to his profile.
-He created a GitHub action to pull the latest card automatically!
+He created a GitHub action to pull the latest card automatically every day!

 Creating a GitHub profile page